 The Brittany is cheerful when in the presence of family members.
 Due to their reduced undercoat, they are easy to maintain with minimal grooming required.

 When among people, this dog is respectful and will always give its people space to do whatever they need.

 The Britany has large ears that fall helplessly over the dog’s head on its sides.
 This dog weighs 45 pounds and can stand tall at 21 inches.

-The broholmer, which is also known as the Danish Mastiff, traces its origin from Denmark.
-They are another type of intelligent dog that are easy to take care of.
+The Broholmer, which is also known as the Danish Mastiff, traces its origin from Denmark.
+They are another type of intelligent dog that is easy to take care of.

 Broholmers are also known to be very protective of their family.
 This dog will not allow anyone to threaten its owner while in his or her presence.

 However, they are known to bark less than a lot of dogs, a trait many people like.
 This dog is usually energetic and deserves some time each day to be spent exercising.

 Broholmers can stand up to 30 inches in height.
 They can also weigh up to weights of 150 pounds when fully grown.